ButterscotchV/butterscotchv.github.io/src/vr/remove-old-trackers.md

 nav_order: 0
 image: /img/avatar.png
 description: "How to remove old trackers from the SteamVR config"

-redirect_from: /steamvr/remove_old_trackers
 ---

-# Removing Old Trackers Entries From SteamVR {#removing-old-trackers-entries-from-steamvr}
+# Removing Old Trackers Entries From SteamVR

 You can find the list of trackers at the bottom of the SteamVR config file `steamvr.vrsettings` in the SteamVR config folder (which can generally be found at `C:\Program Files (x86)\Steam\config\steamvr.vrsettings`).